tauri-apps/tauri-docs/docs/guides/08-debugging/vscode.md

 }
 ```

-Now you can set some breakpoints in `src-tauri/src/main.rs` or any other Rust file and start debugging by pressing F5.
+Now you can set breakpoints in `src-tauri/src/main.rs` or any other Rust file and start debugging by pressing `F5`.